Stephanie Adams: Personal life

 Early in her career, Adams was married to an Italian investment banker, but later divorced.
-In a February 2003 She magazine cover story, Adams came out as a lesbian, the first Playmate to have done so.
+In a February 2003 She magazine cover story, Adams came out as a lesbian, the first Playmate to do so.
 In their 2004 "Best of" feature, The Village Voice declared her the "Best lesbian sex symbol", saying it was "hard to turn a page in a queer rag without seeing the willowy model peeking out in a bikini, or nothing at all".
 However, in 2009, Adams announced that she was engaged to marry a man, and about the same time, described herself in an interview as straight.
 After her marriage in 2010 to Charles V. Nicholai, a Manhattan chiropractor, Adams said she was retiring from public life and would spend most of her time privately with her husband and son.

 In May 2006, during a dispute over where to drop her off, a New York City taxi driver called the police and falsely reported that Adams was armed with a gun and had threatened to shoot him.
 The taxi driver's license was subsequently revoked and he was fined $2,700 for the incident.
 Adams alleged that during the incident police threw her to the ground, causing injuries to her neck and back.
 Adams filed a lawsuit against the New York City Police Department in 2006.
 In February 2012, a jury awarded her $1.2 million, $400,000 more than had been sought by her lawyer, but the judge later reduced it to $373,000.
 Adams stated that she had "no animosity toward the NYPD".

 Murder of Vincent Adams and suicide

 On the evening of May 17, 2018, Adams checked into a 25th-floor penthouse in the Gotham Hotel on 46th Street in Manhattan with her seven-year-old son Vincent.
 The next morning, both were found dead on a second-floor balcony in the hotel's rear courtyard.
 According to law enforcement officials, Adams and her husband were involved in a custody battle, and hours before checking into the hotel, Adams told the New York Post that her husband and his lawyer were preventing her from taking her son on vacation.
-The New York City Medical Examiner ruled Adams's death a suicide and that of her son a homicide.
+The New York City Chief Medical Examiner ruled Adams's death a suicide and that of her son a homicide.